paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/main.md

 For the new IB Diploma Computer Science syllabus to start teaching in August 2025, and for first examinations in May 2027.

 {: .important }
-Content will be start to be posted once the syllabus is officially released.
+Content will be updated gradually as developed in preparation for teaching the new course in August.

 - TOC
 {:toc}